Freud Communications: Overview

+Freud Communications also operated a United States office in New York City, until its closure in February 2009.

 In 1999 Leapman reported in The Times that Freud Communications had offered an Internet brand management service to its clients.
 This would "scour the Net for references to its clients" and if they were criticised, "the agency would use rebuttal tactics to minimise the potentially negative impact of online inaccuracy".
 In 2007 PR Week ran a story documenting the use of WikiScanner to track anonymous edits and link them to organizations through their IP addresses; it found that "Freud Communications' London office was caught making Wikipedia edits on behalf of clients."